-The Pre-Seminary curriculum at Concordia University, Ann Arbor provides students with the knowledge, skills, and understandings which lay the foundation for entrance into graduate work to become a pastor or church worker.
-Designed toward entrance into one of the seminaries of the Lutheran Church-Missouri Synod the program also provides an excellent preparation for entrance into any Christian seminary.
+The Pre-Seminary curriculum provides students with the knowledge, skills, and understandings which lay the foundation for entrance into graduate work to become a pastor or church worker.
+Designed toward entrance into the seminaries of the Lutheran Church-Missouri Synod the program also provides an excellent preparation for entrance into any Christian seminary.
 The curriculum allows students maximum flexibility while maintaining high standards of academic preparedness.
 Pre-Seminary students take the following 38 credits, 9 of which meet General Studies requirements.

-Theology-Required Courses 38 credits 18 credits REL241 (Credits may be a Biblical Literature I-Old Testament pplied to the General Studies Religion Requirement) 3 REL242 (Credits may be a Biblical Literature II-New Testament pplied to the General Studies Religion Requirement) 3 REL321 History of Christian Thought 3 THY301 (Credits may be a Christian Doctrine I pplied to the General Studies Religion Requirement) 3 THY302 Non-LCMS stude Pre-Seminary Dire Christian Doctrine II ents may request substitutions.
-Acceptable alternatives are listed in the Pre-Senector.
-3 minary Handbook, available from the Select 3 credits from the following Philosophy courses.
+Pre-Seminary Program Theology-Required Courses REL241 Biblical Literature I-Old Testament (Credits may be applied to the General Studies Religion Requirement) 38 credits 18 credits 3 REL242 (Credits may be a Biblical Literature II-New Testament pplied to the General Studies Religion Requirement) 3 REL321 History of Christian Thought 3 THY301 (Credits may be a Christian Doctrine I pplied to the General Studies Religion Requirement) 3 THY302 Non-LCMS stude Seminary Director Christian Doctrine II ents may request substitutions.
+Acceptable alternatives are listed in the Pre-Se r.
+3 eminary Handbook, available from the Pre- Select 3 credits from the following Philosophy courses.
 PHI321 History/Problems of Western Philosophy 3 PHI322 Issues in Western Philosophy 3 PHI355 Argument Analysis 3

 Biblical Languages 20 credits

--Required Courses, (Pre-Deaconess students may request substitutions)
+-Required C ourses, (Pre-Deaconess students may request substitutions)

 GRE201A Elementary Greek I 4

 GRE202A Elementary Greek II 4

 HEB201A Elementary Hebrew I 4

 HEB202A Elementary Hebrew II 4

-Select 4 credits f from the following repeatable courses.
+Select 4 credits from the following repeatable courses.

 GRE316 Greek Readings (Repeatable) 0-4

 HEB316 Hebrew Readings (Repeatable) 0-4

-Seminaries value a broad liberal arts curriculum as the best collegiate preparation.
+Students may select any major they wish.
+The student may also choose a minor or elect to obtain the remaining credits required for graduation from suggested electives or those of direct interest to the student.
+In selecting those options, it is important to remember that seminaries value a broad liberal arts curriculum as the best collegiate preparation.
 Specifically, familiarity with the following areas is recommended: English Grammar, English Composition, Philosophy, History, Modern Language, Social Science, Natural Science, Psychology, Education, English Literature, Cultural Anthropology, Western Civilization, History and Culture of Non-Western Civilization, World Religions, History of Philosophy (history of ideas and thought), Philosophy of Religion, Family Life, Youth Ministry, Music, and Introduction to Ethics.